-Through all the models, results for this study indicate that the creeping behaviour still continues at both Ismetpasa and Destek segments, with a ratio of 13.0±3.3 mm/year and 10.6±3.1 mm/year, respectively.
-Block modeling and seismic data indicate that the creeping segment does not reach to the bottom of the seismogenic layer (~15 km) and is limited to some depths, which may not prevent a medium-large scale earthquake in the long term.
-In addition, we found no evidence for the attenuation of aseismic creep.
-Also, the frequency of this movement at Ismetpasa is unclear and it is not possible to predict the aseismic creep ratio precisely for long-term, but results might indicate a small increase in the trend regarding the previous studies in the region.
+Through all the models, results for this study indicates that the creeping behaviour still 306 307 continues at both Ismetpasa and Destek segments, with a ratio of 13.0±3.3 mm/year and 10.6±3.1 308 mm/year, respectively.
+Block modeling and seismic data indicates that the creeping segment does not reach to the bottom of the seismogenic layer(~15 km) and limited to some depths, which may not 309 prevent a medium-large scale earthquake in the long term.
+In addition, we found no evidence for the 310 311 attenuation of aseismic creep.
+Also, the frequency of this movement at Ismetpasa is unclear and it is 312 not possible to predict the aseismic creep ratio precisely for long-term, but results might indicate a small increase in the trend regarding the previous studies in the region.
+313

-Additionally, the creeping ratio seems to increase almost 50% at the Destek segment considering the previous studies, which might indicate a relief at that segment.
+On the other hand, the creeping ratio seems to increase almost 50% at the Destek segment considering the previous studies, which might indicate a relief at that segment.
 However, according to the model, aseismic creep is limited to some depths (~6.0 km) and creep ratio is smaller than the long term block movements.
-The increasing trend is not sufficient to release all the strain in that segment.
+The increasing trend is not sufficient to release all the strain in this segment.
 This might indicate strain accumulation on the both ends of the segment.

 The established network by this study should be monitored periodically for the assessment of the frequency of aseismic creep precisely, which may include possible clues for a clear fault plane definition and earthquakes.
-In addition, results indicate that this creep event will be monitored to the next earthquake, which might reveal valuable information for fault zone layout model.
+In addition, results indicates that this creep event will be monitored to the next earthquake, which might reveal valuable information for fault zone layout model.

-Acknowledgements
+323 Acknowledgements

-This paper is based on the PhD thesis of Mehmet Nurullah Alkan with the title of "Kuzey Anadolu Fayı (KAF) Bolu-Çankırı ve Amasya Bölgelerindeki Asismik Tektonik Yapının Periyodik GPS Ölçümleri ile Belirlenmesi", and supported by the Coordinatorship of Scientific Research Projects (BAP) of Hitit University (Project No: MYO19001.14.001), Istanbul Technical University (Project ID: 425, Code: 38146), and Afyon Kocatepe University (Project No: 38146).
-We also would like to thank to all participants in this project who helped during the field and software processes.
-In addition, we appreciate the great equipment and software support of Afyon Kocatepe University and Ibrahim Tiryakioglu.
-The maps in this paper created by using the GMT scripts provided by TDEFNODE software (McCaffrey 2002, URL-2, Wessel and Smith, 1995).
+324 This paper is based on the PhD thesis of Mehmet Nurullah Alkan with the title of "Kuzey 325 Anadolu Fayı (KAF) Bolu-Çankırı ve Amasya Bölgelerindeki Asismik Tektonik Yapının Periyodik GPS Ölçümleri ile Belirlenmesi", and supported by the Coordinatorship of Scientific Research Projects (BAP) 326 327 of Hitit University (project no: MYO19001.14.001), Istanbul Technical University (project no: 328 15.FEN.BİL.16), and Afyon Kocatepe University (project no: 38146).
+We also would like to thank to all 329 participant in this project who helped during the field and software processes.
+In addition, we 330 appreciate the great equipment and software support of Afyon Kocatepe University and Ibrahim 331 Tiryakioglu.
+The maps in this paper created by using the GMT scripts provided by TDEFNODE software 332 (McCaffrey 2002, URL-2).